-The closest and most beautiful Inca site in the Cusco area, this spectacular Inca site can be accessed in 1 or 2 days of hiking from Cusco or the Sacre Valley.
-Huchuy Qosqo can only be compared with Machu Picchu or Choquequirao; its magnificent location on top of a mountain offers a great view of the whole Sacred Valley and the Andes mountains in Peru
+The closest and most beautiful Inca site in the Cusco area.
+This spectacular Inca site can be accessed in 1 or 2 days of hiking from Cusco or the Sacre Valley.
+Huchuy Qosqo is comparable to Machu Picchu or Choquequirao; its magnificent location on top of a mountain offers a great view of the whole Sacred Valley and the Andes mountains in Peru

 The trek to Machu Picchu from Huchuy Qosqo is a popular option for travelers who want to avoid the crowded trails around Cusco.
 If you’re looking for an adventure-filled trip to Machu Picchu, the Huchuy Qosqo Trek is a great option.